 Instructional programs are designed to meet students' different educational needs.
-Gifted and talented programs offer eligible students a range of learning experiences designed to lead to advanced performance (19 TAC §89.3, 2016).
+Gifted and talented programs offer eligible students a range of learning experiences designed to lead to advanced performance (19 TAC §89.3, 2016, adopted to be effective September 1, 1996).
 Title I is the largest federal aid program for elementary and secondary schools.
-The goal of Title I is to improve teaching and learning for students identified as at-risk who are attending schools with high percentages of students identified as economically disadvantaged.
-Students counted as Title I students may be participating in specific Title I-funded programs, or they may be enrolled in campuses that receive school-wide Title I assistance (TEA, 2014).
+The goal of Title I is to improve teaching and learning for students attending schools with high percentages of economically disadvantaged students, particularly those students most at risk of not meeting the state's academic achievement standards.
+Students counted as participating in Title I programs may be participating in Title I-funded programs, or they may be enrolled in campuses that receive school-wide Title I assistance (TEA, 2015).
 A coherent sequence of study in career and technical education programs is offered only in Grades 9-12.

-In 2013-14, students receiving Title I services had a higher retention rate than students overall in every elementary grade (Figure 16 and Table 18).
-Across Grades K-6, rates for students receiving Title I services were highest in Grade 1 (5.2%) and lowest in Grade 6 (0.9%).
+In every elementary grade in 2014-15, the retention rate for students participating in gifted and talented programs was lower than the state average, and the rate for students receiving Title I services was higher (Figure 16 and Table 16).
+Across grades, rates for Title I students were highest in Grade 1 (5.0%) and lowest in Grade 6 (0.8%).